disclose/docs/docs/_docs/legal-threats.md

 categories: [Tools]
 tags:
 ---
-# Placeholder: Security.txt file generator
+## Placeholder: Legal threats database
 - Repo: [threats.md](https://github.com/disclose/diodata/blob/master/threats.md)
 - Description: A living document of legal threats against security researchers based on the work of @attrittionorg (with permission).
 - To do: Clean up of markup, format into tables, move to this page.